michaelcheng022/vr-squad-inc/README.md

 * Edit your listings to change information on house
 * Delete listings you no longer need
 * Request password reset if you forget via JWT
+* Mailing service that mails JWT token to your email

 ## To Be Implemented
-* Fix mailing service that mails back webtokens
+* Configure mail service
-* Fix Google Static Map API
+* Configure Google Static Map API
 * Generate static web page using Next